ian-pvd/ian-pvd.github.io/_posts/2022-02-18-button-a11y-react.md

 <button onClick={handleClick()}>Click Test</button>
 ```

 If a click event is added to a non-interactive element, it will not be tabbable by default.
-While you could add a [tabindex](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex){:target="_blank"} attribute, the button has the behavior built in.
+While you could add a [tabindex](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex){:target="_blank"} attribute, the button element already has the behavior built in.

 ## Button Semantics vs Styles

 Usually the friction that discourages developers from using a button element is dealing with the browser's user-agent styles.
 These are default styles that browsers use to give buttons their basic appearance.

-To [reset the button styles](https://css-tricks.com/overriding-default-button-styles/){:target="_blank"} so you can apply your custom styles on a blank slate, use this button reset:
+To [reset the button styles](https://css-tricks.com/overriding-default-button-styles/){:target="_blank"} so that you can apply your custom styles on a blank slate, use this button reset:

 ```
 button {